 Fortunately, machine learning is already doing a very good job at solving this problem; in fact, there's an entire dataset available to let you train your own models to recognize handwritten digits.
 It's called MNIST.

 Well, we did that, and we put that model on our new Core ML Models page.

+So let's take a look in code at how we'd use this model.
+We're going to use Vision and PencilKit here.
+We set up Vision to use our Core ML model; in this case, MNISTClassifier.
 Next, we get our image from the PencilKit canvas view.
 After that, we set up our Vision request handler to use that image.

 Then, we perform the request and we get the results.
 It's as easy as that.